Bshell13/datafun-05-sql/README.md

 # datafun-05-sql
 In this project, we will be working with Python and SQLite to grasp a statistical inference on some data files.
+These files are CSV and are used from [Sports Refrerence](https://www.sports-reference.com/cbb/schools/kansas/men/2024.html) which are current KU baskeball roster and total statistics.

 ## Before Starting the Project
 First, we will need to activate a virtual environment and install any exteranl libraires through the terminal.
 Make sure to create the .gitignore file to report that .venv and .vscode contents are not pushed to your GitHub repo.